idnanavi/full-development-angular-spring-mysql/README.md

 # full-development-angular-spring-mysql
-My code for learning full development angular with spring and mysql crud(full code for spring JPA) myApplication(crud for sync with angular)
+My code for learning full development angular with spring and mysql<br/>
+crud(full code for spring JPA)<br/>
+myApplication(crud for sync with angular)